 Create a certificate

-In this procedure you use the openssl tool to perform the certificate creation tasks.
+In this task you use the openssl tool to create a Certificate Signing Request (CSR) and a certificate.

-1. Create a Certificate Signing Request (CSR) and private key:
+1. Create a Certificate Signing Request and private key:

 $ openssl req -new -out MyCert.csr